nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

 Using the `noAssert` argument has no functionality anymore.
-All input is going to be verified, no matter if it is set to true or not.
-Skipping the verification could lead to hard to find errors and crashes.
+All input is verified regardless of the value of `noAssert`.
+Skipping the verification could lead to hard-to-find errors and crashes.

 ### DEP0103: `process.binding('util').is[...]` typechecks